Beginner’s Guide to LinkedIn: Build Your Brand in 3 Steps

 Part 1: Set up your profile

-You want to ensure that all the information on your personal information is correct.
+Make sure all your personal and professional information is correct.

 1. Profile picture